iota-community/Community-Governance/README.md

 https://blog.iota.org/iota-community-treasury-and-genesis-validation/

-Shortly after the Chrysalis update and those BlogPosts, the IOTA Community in the Discord Server started to discuss this topic intensively, and a vast amount of members have since then been actively involved in the process of developing a solution to give the whole IOTA community a voice and make a vote possible.
+Shortly after the Chrysalis update and those BlogPosts, the IOTA Community in the Discord Server started to discuss this topic intensively.
+A  vast number of members have since then been actively involved in developing a solution to give the whole IOTA community a voice and make a vote possible.
 It is essential to mention that this is a purely community-driven initiative, and the IOTA Foundation is not actively leading those discussions.
 The IOTA Foundation has offered support in technical questions and administration and will always support community-driven initiatives.
 The IOTA - Foundation is available whenever asked to do this but otherwise will not actively drive this process in any direction.
 The involved community members appreciate this, seeing the immense responsibility and the big chance that goes hand in hand here.